Grey alien: Origins

 In literature, descriptions of beings similar to Grey aliens predate claims of supposed encounters with them.
 In 1893, H. G. Wells presented a description of humanity's future appearance in the article "The Man of the Year Million", describing humans as having no mouths, noses, or hair, and with large heads.
 In 1895, Wells also depicted the Eloi, a successor species to humanity, in similar terms in the novel The Time Machine.
 Both share many characteristics with future perceptions of Greys.
+In 1897, H. G. Wells wrote The War of the Worlds.
+In the book, Wells depicts an advanced Martian species with large, dark-colored, oval eyes and gray, hairless skin.
+It is briefly mentioned that there is also a humanoid variant of the species.
+This Martian species may have inspired the design of the Greys in popular culture.